PoisotLab/ms_metaweb_transfer/manuscript.md

 list of interactions.](figures/figure-concept.png){#fig:concept}

-There are a plurality of measures of species similarities that can be used for metaweb reconstruction [see *e.g.* @Morales-Castilla2015InfBio]; nevertheless, phylogenetic proximity has several desirable properties when working at large scales. @Gerhold2015PhyPat make the point that phylogenetic signal captures diversification of characters (large macro-evolutionary process), but not necessarily community assembly (fine ecological process); @Dormann2010EvoCli previously gave very similar conclusions.
-Interactions tend to conserve phylogenetic signal that encompasses a wide range of ecological and evolutionary mechanisms [@Mouquet2012EcoAdv; @Cavender-Bares2009MerCom], and most importantly, retain this signal even when it is not detectable at the community scale [@Poisot2018IntRet; @Hutchinson2017CopSig].
+There are a plurality of measures of species similarities that can be used for metaweb reconstruction [see *e.g.* @Morales-Castilla2015InfBio]; however, phylogenetic proximity has several desirable properties when working at large scales. @Gerhold2015PhyPat make the point that phylogenetic signal captures diversification of characters (large macro-evolutionary process), but not necessarily community assembly (fine ecological process); @Dormann2010EvoCli previously gave very similar conclusions.
+Interactions tend to conserve phylogenetic signal that encompass a wide range of ecological and evolutionary mechanisms [@Mouquet2012EcoAdv; @Cavender-Bares2009MerCom], and - most importantly - retain this signal even when it is not detectable at the community scale [@Poisot2018IntRet; @Hutchinson2017CopSig].
 Finally, species interactions at macro-ecological scales seem to respond mostly to macro-evolutionary processes [@Price2003MacThe]; which is evidenced by the presence of conserved